guitarpicva/PicoKeyer/README.md

 how to use a GPIO on the RPi Pico microcontroller to key a radio or code practice oscillator.
 GPIO voltage on High is +3.3V.

+The "build" folder has been included with the binary .uf2 file for evaluation convenience.
+The ".vscode" folder is also included for those who wish to build the project in VS Code themselves.

 The Pico's onboard LED is keyed to demonstrate the keyed letter and punctuation and prosigns.
 See alphabet.h for the full list of implemented characters.
 In addition, the GPIO pin 6 is also